Silverneo/Silverneo.github.io/_posts/2014-06-24-my-vim-configuration.md

     set colorcolumn=80
 {% endhighlight %}

 This line sets a different background color at the line 80 as according to some convention, length of each line of your code should not exceed 80 characters. **Optional**

+{% highlight Vim Script %}
+    set scrolloff=8
+{% endhighlight %}

+When we scroll the window, there are always 8 lines below or above the cursor line.

+{% highlight Vim Script %}
+    set cursorline
+{% endhighlight %}

+This setting will highlight the current line, so that we can quickly locate the cursor.**Optional**